-B) A map showing where threatened and near-threatened mammal data were recorded in New South Wales.
+B) A map showing where threatened and near-threatened mammal data were recorded in Australia.
 The red dots indicate repeatedly monitored fixed sites.
+Far offshore islands have been excluded from the map but are included in the index.

 C) This dot plot shows the years for which monitoring data were available to compile the index.
 Each row represents a time series where a species was monitored with a consistent method at a single site.